DeuxHuitHuit/jQuery-jit-image/README.md

 #### Version 1.2

+### This is our response to "responsive images"

-This jQuery plugin facilitates the use of jit image manipulation on the server with medias queries.
+This jQuery plug-in facilitates the use of jit (just in time) image manipulation on the server with medias queries.
-By default, the plugin uses the image's parent size for reference, but this can be customized via the `data-container` attribute.
+By default, the plug-in uses the image's parent size for reference, but this can be customized via the `data-container` attribute.

 Instances only need to be registered once and they will get updated the the window resizes, if needed.

 It also has two ways of dealing with the resize: it can change the `src` attribute of all the elements at once or can serialize the change, and hence, the download.
-By default, it uses the first method, but delays elements that are not visible (1sec delay, `nonVisibleDelay` option).
-But if you set the ` `parallelLoadingLimit` to a value greater than one, the plugin will make sure that not more than this much download are running in parallel.
+By default, it uses the first method, but delays elements that are not visible (1 sec delay, `nonVisibleDelay` option).
+But if you set the ` `parallelLoadingLimit` to a value greater than one, the plug-in will make sure that not more than this much download are running in parallel.
 But beware when mixing different values of this parameter since the limit is checked in a *per element* manner.

 ## Usage